Welcome to our gallery of tile shapes including interior design ideas for flooring, kitchen backsplash and bathroom showers.

-Tile shapes are important because they will change which patterns you can and cannot use based on the shape of the tile and you own personal preferences.
-Some of the most common shapes are listed below, but keep in mind if there is a custom organic or geometric shape that you wish to have, there are custom options at a premium price.
-Visit our page about tile patterns and layouts for more details on ways to get the exact design you desire.
+When selecting tiles, you will need to make many different decisions.
+Some of these include tile shapes, sizes, colors, patterns, and materials, to name a few.
+Here is your guide to tile shapes to help you select the right one for your design project.
+Tile shapes are important because they will change which patterns you can and cannot use based on the shape of the tile and your own personal preferences.
+Some of the most common shapes are listed below, but remember that if you wish to have a custom organic or geometric shape, there are custom options at a premium price.
+Visit our page about tile patterns and layouts for more details on how to get your desired design.

 Square Tiles

-Square tiles are simply that, a shape with four equal sides and angles.
-In this case that simplicity it a good thing because it allows for monumental amounts of complex features and customization to enhance the tile and make it uniquely its own.
+Square tiles are simply that: a shape with four equal sides and angles.
+In this case, that simplicity is a good thing because it allows for monumental amounts of complex features and customization to enhance the tile and make it uniquely its own.

 Tiles can come in anything form ceramic, porcelain, glass to marble.
 There are differences between ceramic and porcelain tile such as durability and cost which can impact your buying decision.
 Choosing a material is where it may be tricky, and things may need to be a custom order due the in stock options only being certain combinations of sizes, colors and materials.